WWE Universal Championship

 The WWE Universal Championship was a men's professional wrestling world heavyweight championship created and promoted by the American promotion WWE.
-Established in 2016, it was the third overall men's world championship created by the company, after the WWE Championship (1963) and the 2002–2013 version of the World Heavyweight Championship.
+Established in 2016, it was the third overall men's world championship created by the company, after the WWE Championship (1963) and the 2002–2013 version of the World Heavyweight Championship, and fifth overall used by the company, including the WCW Championship (2001) and the ECW Championship (2006–2010).
 From April 2022 until the title's official retirement in April 2024, it was jointly held and defended with the WWE Championship as the Undisputed WWE Universal Championship, but both titles maintained their individual lineages.
 The inaugural champion was Finn Bálor and the final recognized champion was Roman Reigns.

 The championship was named in honor of WWE's fanbase, referred to as the WWE Universe, and it was established on July 25, 2016, to be the top title of the Raw brand, a division of WWE's roster.
 Its creation came as a result of the reintroduction of the brand split and subsequent draft on July 19, 2016, in which the WWE Championship, the promotion's original world title, became exclusive to the SmackDown brand.
 Matches for the championship headlined several pay-per-view and livestreaming events, including seven consecutive SummerSlams from 2017 to 2023, as well as five WrestleManias (34, 37 Night 2, 38 Night 2, 39 Night 2, and XL Night 2), both being two of WWE's "big five" events, the latter of which is WWE's flagship event.
-Following the aftermath of the 2019 Crown Jewel, the title moved to SmackDown where it remained until its retirement.
+Following the aftermath of Crown Jewel 2019, the title moved to SmackDown where it remained until its retirement, albeit from April 2022 to May 2023, it also appeared on Raw as part of the Undisputed WWE Universal Championship but was still officially SmackDown's championship.